cycles-transfer-station/cts/WHITEPAPER.md

 ### The value of the CYCLES-TRANSFER-STATION

 The CTS market lets people trade many ICRC-1 tokens for CYCLES backward and forward without having to go through the ICP token.
 This creates many benefits for every party.
 For canister authors and maintainers, it gives them a chance to purchase CYCLES to power their canisters using many different tokens that they may have such as their native token if it is an SNS, or other tokens they may have without dipping into their ICP treasury.
 So far, the OpenChat SNS and the KINIC SNS have integrated with the CTS and now their autonomous governance canisters have placed orders at the CTS market trading their native tokens CHAT and KINIC for CYCLES to fuel their dapp canisters.
-For mainstream users, it gives them a chance to purchase and trade many ICRC-1 tokens using the CYCLES stablecoin without having to purchase ICP, creating a stable trading scenario.
+For mainstream users, it gives them a chance to purchase and trade many ICRC-1 tokens using the CYCLES stablecoin without having to purchase ICP, therefore growing the usability of the CYCLES.

 This CTS functionality is the foundation of the general mainstream usage of the internet-computer's native CYCLES as a stablecoin.